There are 18 species of penguin and they are found in a variety of countries, all the way from Antarctica to the equator.

 Scientists can undertake population counts of penguins in inaccessible areas by using high-resolution satellite imagery.
 They are able to differentiate between birds, ice, shadow and guano (penguin poo).

-The biggest species is the emperor penguin (main picture) at 1.2m tall, whilst the smallest species is the blue penguin (also known as the little or fairy penguin) at just over 0.3m tall.
+Adult emperor penguins are 1.2m tall, which makes them the tallest penguin species.
+The smallest species is the blue penguin (also known as the little penguin or fairy penguin) at just over 0.3m tall – 4x shorter than emperor penguins.

 How are penguins adapted to swimming?